 The real value of critical illness cover

 It’s tempting to think that critical illness cover is just a nice-to-have.
-Something to sit alongside your life insurance for a bit more protection.
+Or something that could also sit alongside your life insurance for a bit more protection.

 By the same token, it's tempting to think you can probably let go of it if you're looking to cut spending.
 But having critical illness cover could prove to be more beneficial than not.

-Even when you’re boxing fit, if you’re diagnosed with the kind of condition that stops you picking up that pay cheque, it’s going to be a long, hard, expensive journey.
-That's where your critical illness cover could help - think of it as a strong, sympathetic, deep-pocketed partner propping you up as you face that journey.
+If you’re diagnosed with the kind of condition that stops you being able to work, it may be a difficult and expensive journey.
+That's where your critical illness cover could help.

 So, when thinking about your cover – especially in light of today’s climbing cost of living – it’s useful to think about value versus cost.

-And if you’re doing that, it also makes sense to look at what critical illness cover can actually do for you.
+And if you’re doing that, it may also make sense to look at what critical illness cover could actually do for you.

 What’s critical illness cover?

-It’s cover that protects you if you’re diagnosed with a serious illness.
-It’s not about leaving money behind (like life insurance); it’s about making sure you’ve got money to help you cope with an illness in the future.
+It's not about leaving money behind for your loved ones (like with life insurance); it's about making sure you've got some money to help you cope if you were diagnosed with a critical illness in the future.

-In simple terms, critical illness cover (PDF 220KB) helps take the pressure off your bank balance while you’re ill and having treatment.
+In simple terms, critical illness cover could help take the pressure off your bank balance while you’re ill and having treatment.

-To give you an idea of numbers, in 2023 the average critical illness cover claim amount we paid was £71,833 Footnote [1].
-That sort of money goes a long way to helping you feel like you again.
+To give you an idea of numbers, in 2024 the average critical illness cover claim amount we paid was £71,989, this is a combination of critical illness, children's benefit and total permanent disability Footnote [1].

 What does critical illness insurance cover?

-Everyone’s different and we’ve helped customers claiming for such things as strokes, heart attacks, benign brain tumours, Parkinson’s and multiple sclerosis.
+Everyone’s different and we’ve helped customers claiming for such things as strokes, heart attacks, benign brain tumours, total permanent disability and multiple sclerosis.

 However, most of the claims we get are for cancer.
 So let’s look at this in a bit more detail.